mozilla-conduit/suite/README.md

 ```
 $ docker-compose up --detach
-$ docker exec -it demo_lando-api_1 lando-cli init
+$ docker exec -it suite_lando-api_1 lando-cli init
 $ docker-compose down
 ```

-## Using the demo repository
+## Using the local-dev service

- 1. `$ docker-compose run demo`.
+ 1. `$ docker-compose run local-dev`.
 A shell will open.
  1. The preconfigured Mercurial repository is placed in `./version-control-tools/`.
  1. To point the repository to the `phabricator.test` we've changed the contents of the `.arcconfig` file.
 You can commit that change.
- 1. Run `arc install-certificate` to authenticate yourself in the demo environment.
+ 1. Run `arc install-certificate` to authenticate yourself in the local-dev environment.
 Choose one of the [Preconfigured Users](#preconfigured-users) (preferably the *conduit* one)
  1. Use as a normal local development repository.